Welcome to today's edition of the Rush 24-7 podcast.

 I think this is my first Super Bowl in person.

-And they said on the PA system that uh there was gonna be a flyover of uh, I guess as Navy jets, I'm not sure which.
+And they said on the PA system that there was going to be a flyover of, I guess, his Navy jets.

-Uh, because I've never seen one of these either.
+And, oh, this is going to be cool because I've never seen one of these either.

-And so Herb Alpert's out there playing, and I'm scanning the stars, the skies looking for these jets.
+And so Herb Alpert's out there playing, and I'm scanning the stars, the skies, looking for these jets.

-And all of a sudden on my left I saw them, and I saw them heading there on a downwind leg for you pilots for you aviation people, a downwind leg they're flying parallel to the stadium, but away from it.
+And I saw them ahead, and they were on a downwind leg for you pilots, for you aviation people, a downwind leg.

-And as they turn on their base, which is uh uh forget it.
+And as they turn on their base, which is, forget it, they would turn toward the stadium.

-Well, he had to hold the last note for a little longer than normal, so it did kind of stuck in the air out there, but didn't know jets came over.
+Well, he had to hold the last note for a little longer than normal, so it kind of stuck in the air out there, but didn't know jets came over.

-I just I stood up and I started pounding my buddy, who's now my caddy at the ATT, Ed Tatoji and I started pounding him on the shoulder.
+I just, I stood up and I started pounding my buddy, who's now my caddy at the ATT, Ed Tatosian.

 Damn it, Ed, how in the world?

-And I shouted this as loud, how in the world can you be a Democrat after seeing that?
+How in the world can you be a Democrat after seeing that?

-And I said, Well, how can you how can that be?
+And I said, Well, how can you, how can that be?

 That was the most patriotic thing.

-I couldn't wait to get home to watch, I would VCR'd the game.
+I couldn't wait to get home to watch.

 I couldn't wait to get home back to Sacramento to see what it sounded like.

-I knew there was a reason your team lost to the Steelers in the Super Bowl a couple years ago.
+So I wonder for you, you little mental midgets, you Seahawks fans, I knew there was a reason your team lost to the Steelers in the Super Bowl a couple years ago.

-You are insane, you are poisoned.
+You are poisoned.

 There is a Bush derangement virus is eating your brains alive right before our very eyes to get all worked up over the fact that QB goes to a dinner, a fundraiser for Bush.